dotnet/AspNetCore.Docs/aspnetcore/security/authentication/twitter-logins.md

 <a name=security-authentication-twitter-logins></a>

-This tutorial shows you how to enable your users to [sign in with their Twitter account](https://dev.twitter.com/web/sign-in/desktop-browser) using a sample ASP.NET Core project created in the [previous section](sociallogins.md).
+This tutorial shows you how to enable your users to [sign in with their Twitter account](https://dev.twitter.com/web/sign-in/desktop-browser) using a sample ASP.NET Core project created on the [previous page](sociallogins.md).

 ## Creating the app in Twitter